dataviscourse/tutorials/lectures/lecture-svg.md

 *Based on material by [Carlos Scheidegger](http://cscheid.net/courses/spr15/cs444/lectures/week2.html) and Kevin Sun*

-So far we have only seen textual content in HTML, and this is a data visualization course.
+So far we have only seen textual content in HTML, but this is a data visualization course.
 SVG (“Scalable Vector Graphics”) is a subset of the HTML5 standard that will provide us with essentially all of our graphical needs.
 SVG is extremely powerful, broadly supported, and very easy to program for.
 It’s also the preferred target for D3, the javascript library we’ll use for our visualization design.

 Alternative methods for bringing dynamic graphics to your browser are [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), which we unfortunately won't be tackling.